 After the Bulgarian veto on the accession process of North Macedonia to EU, the Bulgarian government was also accused of violating the right of self-determination and forcefully imposing an identity on the Macedonian nation.
 Thus, this behavior of Bulgaria allegedly means that Bulgaria does not respect the sovereignty of the North Macedonia.
 Despite this, Sofia responded to Skopje by revealing that the North Macedonia should not count on Bulgarian support or assistance if the country continues to embrace “totalitarian historical narratives”.
 Those behaviors and responses have caused a cooling down on the relations of the two countries which had been smoothened after the 2017 agreement.

-Other than those facts, it is certain that the Bulgarian veto on North Macedonia’s accession to EU has provided several uncertainties and put the region’s stability on risk.
-Moreover, the trade and investment of both sides will decrease too.
+Other than those facts, it is certain that the Bulgarian veto on North Macedonia’s accession to EU has provided several uncertainties and put the region’s stability at risk.
+Moreover, as a result of this, the trade and investment of both sides will decrease as well.
 Since Bulgaria is its biggest trade partner, North Macedonia will be at a disadvantage in this situation.
-However, it is a loss for Bulgaria as well, since North Macedonia is one of the few countries Bulgaria has trade surplus with.
+However, it will be a loss for Bulgaria as well, since North Macedonia is one of the few countries Bulgaria has trade surplus with.

 At the same time, it is a fact that the Bulgarian move is a challenging test for the EU.
 Analysts have made it clear that Bulgaria and Romania were accepted to EU without providing the necessary requirements and conditions for the EU membership and it is known that Germany was behind this policy.
-Now, even Germany has made it clear that it was disappointed by the Bulgarian behavior and Germany sides with North Macedonia in this conflict.
+Now, even Germany has made it clear that it was disappointed by the Bulgarian behavior, meaning that Germany sides with North Macedonia in this conflict.

 Katerina Kolozova, “On The Macedonian-Bulgarian Dispute and Historical Revisonism”, Al Jazeera, December 7, 2020, https://www.aljazeera.com/opinions/2020/12/7/on-the-macedonian-bulgarian-issue